-For the majority of students, Mathematics B will be their main focus, delving deeper into the workings of more complicated algebra, and gaining an appreciation for the ability to interpret and analyse the world around them.
-Some students will take Mathematics A, as opposed to the B course, and will receive grounding in the direct and immediate practical applications beyond high school.
-For the rare few, Mathematics C will offer a unique and challenging extension of their abilities, pushing the students into a complex and subtle understanding of the beauty of mathematics.
+For the majority of students, Mathematics Methods will be their main focus, delving deeper into the workings of more complicated algebra, and gaining an appreciation for the ability to interpret and analyse the world around them.
+Some students will take General Mathematics, as opposed to the Methods course, and will receive grounding in the direct and immediate practical applications beyond high school.
+For those students with a passion for advanced concepts, Specialist Mathematics will offer a unique and challenging extension of their abilities, pushing the students into a complex and subtle understanding of the beauty of mathematics.

 We can grow into inquisitive adults.
 We can grow into adults who appreciate the complexity of the subject.
 We can grow into adults who are able to think critically and logically.
 All this learning is fostered under the helpful guidance of the student’s mathematics teacher, who works in tandem with parents to allow each student to shine their very brightest.